As humans, we all feel emotions.

 If you feel a certain way, it means you are thinking a certain thought.

 When you blame your circumstances and things outside of you for how you feel, you create a reality where you can’t solve your own problems.
 You’re giving that circumstance the power over your feelings, which is basically telling you — I can’t feel better until this circumstance changes.
+So if you think like this day to day, you will never learn how to solve your own problems.

 You make it so you’re trapped and stuck.
 And it’s all a lie.
 You always have a choice on how you want to feel.
+In addition, it’s okay to feel difficult emotions.
+Anger, sadness, and any other negative feelings are OK to feel, you just need to learn how to feel them and work past them.

 When you take ownership of all your emotions, even the bad ones, you will have so much more control over your life.